superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 * [Immediately Fast](https://modrinth.com/mod/immediatelyfast) -- This mod can help with FPS, however it has incompatibilities with a lot of mods since it does a lot for rendering
 * [Krypton](https://modrinth.com/mod/krypton) -- Optimises networking stuff
 * [Dash Loader](https://modrinth.com/mod/dashloader) -- Makes the game load really really fast.
 However some mods are incompatible with this
 * [Distant Horizons](https://modrinth.com/mod/distanthorizons) -- Allows you to see far past your render distance without causing lag.
 However this mod only works with some setups and is very very buggy
+* [Bobby](https://modrinth.com/mod/bobby) -- Allows for render distances greater than the server's view-distance setting by caching chunks and using the cache.
+In some ways, this could theroetically help with network issues
+* [Raknetify](https://modrinth.com/plugin/raknetify) -- A mod that allows you to join servers with the mod via raknet.
+This can supposedly help with network instability but I've never tried it

 # Optifine features